About | Contact | Travel Alerts | Resources

 Here is how you look through all the policies and find out what skiing coverage they offer, without going crazy:

-1. Go to the product page You can do this through a comparison site like Squaremouth.com, or right at the company site
+1. Go to the product page You can do this through a comparison site (see How to Compare Quotes with a Travel Insurance Comparison Site)

 2. View the certificate You should see a button to click and read the certificate, or actual policy wording